pingcap/community/incubator/README.md

 the Woking Group Governance.

 Regular updates in the process are required as well.
-Features are expected to submit an [interim report](/intermi-report-template.md) to the mentor diretly.
+Features are expected to submit an [intermi report](./intermi-report-template.md) to the mentor diretly.

 ### Graduation